spencerthayer/AnonBoard/README.md

 ##WARNING: THIS IS NOT QUITE READY FOR PUBLIC USE!
 While the basics of AnonBoard work to allow for anonymous communication there is currently no working crypto.
 Please wait for version 1.0 which should be ready before Trump takes office on the 20th of Jan.

-If you're interested in decentralized encrypted real time chat that you control please check out my other project [TorchNoteJS](https://github.com/spencerthayer/TorchNoteJS).
+If you're in need of a working decentralized encrypted real time chat in which you have full control over the server please check out my other project [TorchNoteJS](https://github.com/spencerthayer/TorchNoteJS).

 ##How to install on Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/spencerthayer/AnonBoard)